 Another option in the same area is Ounce, found behind a hidden door in Relax Café.

 There’s no menu.
 Just tell the bartender some flavors you like, and he’ll mix you something that will make your jaw drop.

 No reservations here, so you’ll have to try your luck.

 14. Dine At Taipei’s Best Sushi Standing Bar

-While it may have a weird name, Addiction Aquatic Development foodies and sushi/sashimi lovers can’t miss it when visiting Taipei.
+While it may have a weird name, Addiction Aquatic Development, foodies and sushi/sashimi lovers can’t miss this Taipei attraction.